minorg/minorgordon.net/_posts/2019-06-15-beside-notes.md

 * [BBS: The Documentary](http://www.bbsdocumentary.com/)
 * [Mirandola](https://en.wikipedia.org/wiki/Giovanni_Pico_della_Mirandola)
 * [Mike Oldfield](https://en.wikipedia.org/wiki/Mike_Oldfield)
 * [Pindar](https://en.wikipedia.org/wiki/Pindar)'s Pythian Odes.
-I tried a poorly-written biography of Nietzsche, who was a professor of philologist.
+I tried a poorly-written biography of Nietzsche, who was a professor of philology.
 It said his favorite quote was Pindar: "Become what you are, having learned what that is."